juergenweb/FrontendContact/README.md

 ```
 #### Show or hide fields methods
 With these methods you can overwrite the global settings to show or hide a form field on the form.
-The name of the method is always prefix show with the name of the form field class.
 As the parameter you have to set true or false.
 TRUE: The form field will be displayed on the form
 FALSE: The form field will not be included in the form